This July, I had the opportunity to share our eBay journey with other sellers while lecturing at the eBay Open event in Las Vegas.

 - eBay credits final value fees to the portion you donate.
 If you donate 10% – eBay will credit 10% of the final value fee.

-Using Charity to Connect and Win Returning Customers
+Using eBay for Charity to Connect and Win Returning Customers

-Cori uses charity not only to win new customers but also to create a bond between the customer and her business to earn repeating business.
+Cori uses eBay for charity not only to win new customers but also to create a bond between the customer and her business to earn repeating business.

 Her mailers will often include info about the charity the customer has donated to, thus making him learn more about the pain, connect with the cause and of course feel good about his donation and doing business with Cori.